Samiron-Lahon/ADTU-C-23BTCS112R/README.md

         return 0;
       }

-16.C Program to Demonstrate the Working of Keyword long
+16. C Program to Demonstrate the Working of Keyword long
 <br>

       #include<stdio.h>